 Disaster Distress Helpline 24/7 Support

-If you or someone you care for is experiencing distress or other mental health concerns related to disaster, call the Disaster Distress Helpline at 1-800-985-5990 or text TalkWithUs to 66746.
-Counselors are available 24/7/365 and can listen to what’s on your mind, explore available coping supports, and offer information on community resources for follow-up care and support.
+If you or someone you care for is experiencing distress or other mental health concerns related to disaster, call OR text the Disaster Distress Helpline at 1-800-985-5990.
+Counselors are available 24/7/365 and can listen to what’s on your mind, explore available coping support, and offer information on community resources for follow-up care and support.